Latest VMware ESXi vulnerabilities #

 VMware has released new versions of these products to address these vulnerabilities.
 All users are urged to update as quickly as possible.

-How do I find potentially vulnerable VMware installations with runZero? #
+How to find VMware installations with runZero #

 From the Asset Inventory, use the following query to locate assets running potentially vulnerable versions of VMware ESXi or running VMware products: